mattsteeldue/vforth-next/INSTALL.md

 -------------------

 The operations of points 1. and 2. has to be performed within an SD image like   tbblue.mmc
+To operato on a SD image, you can use HDFM-GOOEY available here: http://zxbasic.uk/nextbuild/hdfmgooey/
+Remember: to copy a file to SD while you're running vForth environment, you have to temporarily suspend any activity on the SD card.
+In vForth, this can be done via   REMOUNT   available after you give NEEDS REMOUNT .

 Debian / Ubuntu / Linux-Lite